June 11, 2019

 1. Confusing party with purpose.

 The purpose of a successful event is not just to throw a fun party, but also to strengthen patient relationships and build new ones.
 Every event should have specific business goals.
 “Come learn about our services!” is unfocused and can’t be quantified.
-But a goal such as “Schedule 25 new laser treatments in September and October,” or “Fill Dr. Wonderful’s July and August surgery schedule to 90% capacity” are smart and specific.
+But a goal such as “Schedule 25 new laser treatments in September and October,” or “Fill Dr. Wonderful’s July and August surgery schedule to 90% capacity” is smart and specific.

 2. Scheduling too little time to plan.